Apple Filing Protocol: History

-AFP 1.0 was a joint development between Apple and Centram Systems West (later named TOPS (file server) and Sitka when owned by Sun Microsystems), but 1.0 never shipped.
+AFP 1.0 was a joint development between Apple and Centram Systems West (later named TOPS and Sitka when owned by Sun Microsystems).
+Version 1.0 of the protocol never shipped, while versions 1.1 and 2.0 were formalized together with the AppleTalk specification as the AppleTalk Filing Protocol.

 Early implementations of AFP server software were available in Mac OS starting with System 6, in AppleShare and AppleShare IP, and in early "1.x" releases of Mac OS X Server.
 In client operating systems, AFP was called "Personal File Sharing", and supported up to ten simultaneous connections.
 These AFP implementations relied on version 1.x or 2.x of the protocol.

 AppleShare IP 5.x, 6.x, and the "1.x" releases of Mac OS X Server introduced AFP version 2.2.
 This was the first version to offer transport connections using TCP/IP as well as AppleTalk.
 It also increased the maximum share point size from four gigabytes to two terabytes, although the maximum file size that could be stored remained at two gigabytes due to limitations in the original Mac OS.

 Changes made in AFP since version 3.0 represent major advances in the protocol, introducing features designed specifically for Mac OS X clients.

 However, like the AppleShare client in original Mac OS, the AFP client in Mac OS X continues to support type and creator codes, along with filename extensions.